How Impact Investment in a Digital Platform Can Advance Labor Rights for Domestic Workers in Latin America

 Symplifica is an investee of the Open Society Foundations.

-Anuradha Shetty is an investment principal with the Open Society Economic Justice Program.
+Until June 2022, Anuradha Shetty was an investment principal with the Open Society Economic Justice Program.